-More information will be posted on Slack announcement channel.
+More information will be posted on UNM Learn announcement folder.

 There are three On-line exams throughout this course: Exam 1, Exam 2, and Final

 All online exams are on Pearson and as soon as 12:05 am on the due date you can find the exam's window on Pearson's main page.